Registering as an employer

 You will need to register as an employer with HMRC if any of the following are true:

-- You are paying your employee at or above the National Insurance Lower Earnings Limit (LEL) (£120 per week in 2021/22).
-This is the same as £520 a month or £6,240 a year.
+- You are paying your employee at or above the National Insurance Lower Earnings Limit (LEL) (£123 per week in 2023/24).
+This is the same as £533 a month or £6,396 a year.
 For an example of how the LEL threshold works, see the sub-heading below, Example of registration requirement.

 - The employee already has another job.

-- They are receiving a state, company or occupational pension.
+- The employee is receiving a state, company or occupational pension.

 - You are providing them with employee benefits.